Thabet-Chaaouri/Efficient_fine_tuning/README.md

 - epoch duration = 1mn40s with prompt tuning
 - epoch duration = -- with full finetuning

+An example of finetuning is done using 8 bit precision on OPT 6.7B parameters:
+- Without quantization the model would need about 14Gb just to load the model
+- with quantization it took only 7 Gb to load the model then with LoRA it was possible to train it on one single GPU in [Kaggle Notebook](https://www.kaggle.com/code/thabetchaaouri/notebook771577603e/edit)

 ## Tools
 PEFT HuggingFace library : https://github.com/huggingface/peft